 If you are experiencing burnout symptoms that interfere with how you lead your life, it is important to seek professional help.
 Working with a healthcare and medical professional like a therapist can help you manage and reduce your symptoms as safely as possible.

 a new environment may be what it takes

-Taking a break from work or even trying to sleep after a very long day can be very stressful for people who are dealing with burnout.
-Sometimes, it is easier to just walk away from the negativity for good, especially if your work is not being recognised by your team and employer.
+Taking a break from work or even trying to sleep after a long day can be very stressful for people who are dealing with burnout.
+Sometimes, it is easier to just walk away from the negativity for good, especially if your work is not being recognised by your team or employer.

 Consider what will make you happier in the long run.
 For example, what type of bosses would you prefer to work with?
 How big should the team size be?
 What projects do you enjoy working on?
 More importantly, do you have enough time for yourself outside of work?

 Speak with our specialist recruiters about what you want in your next job, and you can start fresh again.
 Connect with us if you want to start over in a new job with a new and supportive team of competent experts.
 Alternatively, you can visit our latest job listings and apply for a new job that might be a better job fit for you.